Can I sell my leasehold property with a short lease?

 Once you have served the notice, the freehold can accept, negotiate or reject your offer.

-- peppercorn rental means no more ground rent payments
+- subject to a peppercorn rental i.e.no more ground rent payments

-- can be a lengthy process, especially if the offer is rejected
+- a lengthy process, especially if the offer is rejected

-- expensive - the cost of the extension, valuer fees, legal fees etc all mount up
+- expensive - including the cost of the extension, valuer fees, legal fees etc.

-Serve notice on the landlord and assign the benefit to the buyer
+Option 2 - Serve notice on the landlord and assign the right to the buyer

 An increasingly common strategy is to initiate the lease extension process, then assign the ongoing right to continue that process to the buyer.

 The Section 42 Notice can be served between exchange and completion.
-The conveyancing solicitor will then draws up a ‘deed of assignment’ between the buyer and seller.
+The conveyancing solicitor will then draw up a ‘deed of assignment’ between the buyer and seller.

 The deed of assignment allows the new owner to continue with the lease extension process without needing to wait until they have owned the lease for 2 years.

-- buyer does not have to have owned the property for 2 years before being able to extend
+- circumvent the need for the buyer to have owned the property for 2 years before being able to extend

 You could just put the property on the market as is and see what happens.

-Depending on how short the lease is, the selling price may be impacted and the property may be harder to sell.
-The buyer will almost certainly factor the lease length in to the offer price.
+Depending on how short the lease is, the selling price may be impacted, and the property may be harder to sell.
+The buyer will almost certainly factor the lease length into any offer.
 Prospective buyers will also want to factor in the added uncertainty and hassle of extending the lease.

 - no financial outlay required before the sale

-- the sale price will be lower than if you extend, or at least start the extension process
+- the sale price will be lower than if you extend the lease, or at least start the extension process

 Leasehold Reform, Housing and Urban Development Act 1993.
 Legislation.gov.uk, 1993.